HACKSSENTIAL RULES ~ CHAPTER V

 • ARCO: two opposing rolls, one by the acting character, the second countering the action or Action Resolution Check ‘Opposed’.
 Used when two entities are in direct opposition.
 Each side rolls and the higher result determines success.

-In both cases, the GM applies the relevant Unknown Stat (US) and any modifier, bonus, or malus to the check.
 The success in the action is granted if the result is higher than either threshold or opposite check.
 A tie or lower result determines the failure of the check.

 In an ARCT, the thresholds are fixed values defined by the GM, corresponding to the level of complexity of the action performed: